firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 | 3              | 2023-02-27 10:06:52          |

 ### Allow column name mismatch
 If you specify a column mapping during data loading, `COPY FROM` treats the columns listed in the `<column_mapping>` as required.
 If no column mapping is specified, the columns in the target table are considered required.
-To allow the data to continue loading when some required columns are missing from the source file, you can enable `ALLOW_COLUMN_MISMATCH`.
+To allow the data to continue loading when some required columns are missing from the source file, you can use `ALLOW_COLUMN_MISMATCH`, which is enabled by default.

 For example, if you create a table with `LevelID2` and `Name` columns and attempt to load data from the `levels.csv` dataset, which lacks a `LevelID2` column, `COPY FROM` will populate the `Name` column as specified and fill the `LevelID2` column with `NULL` values.
 This allows flexible handling of missing data without raising errors, as shown in the following code example:
 ```sql